Probesys/bileto/docs/developers/import-data.md

 - organizationId: string (reference to an organization)
 - solutionId: string or null, optional (reference to a message, included in ticket.messages)
 - contractIds: array of string, optional (references to contracts)
+- labelIds: array of string, optional (references to labels)
 - timeSpents: array of, optional:
   - createdAt: datetime
   - createdById: string (reference to a user)